spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 ### Create Jenkins jobs

-We will now setup our Jenkins jobs for spinnaker to use.
+We will now set up our Jenkins jobs for spinnaker to use.

 1. Polling job